Embark on an epic Inca Trail adventure to Machu Picchu!

 Meals

 At Vidal Expeditions, we know food is such an important part of any vacation, and getting the right fuel on an active holiday is crucial.
-For your trek, we include 3 breakfasts, 3 lunches, and 3 dinners.
+During your Inca Trail trek, we include 3 breakfasts, 3 lunches, and 3 dinners.
 We cater to all dietary restrictions.
 Vegetarian, vegan, gluten-free, and others—just let us know your dietary restrictions at the time of your booking.
 Our team is well-trained to prepare the best food you've ever had with local and organic ingredients.

-• Water
+Water

 Vidal Expeditions will provide you with water from the first lunch to the last breakfast.
 This water will be filtered, boiled, and cooled by our chef.
 You must bring your own water container, bottle, or camelback that can hold water for hiking for a few hours.
 We recommend a capacity of 2 liters.

-• Snacks
+Snacks

 Our team will provide a snack every morning before leaving each campsite, so you can enjoy it during your hike throughout the day.
 There will be many breaks where you can enjoy the delicious local fruits, biscuits, and caramels.